 However, you should also be aware of the limits to these deductions.
-For instance, you will pay the self-employment taxes before you can apply the Foreign Earned Income Exclusion or the Foreign Tax Credit.
+For instance, you will pay the self employment taxes before you can apply the Foreign Earned Income Exclusion or the Foreign Tax Credit.

 Don’t Forget About FBAR

-The Foreign Bank Account Report (FBAR) is a critical component of self-employment tax for expats.
+The Foreign Bank Account Report (FBAR) is a critical component of self employment tax for expats.
 If you have $10,000 or more in your foreign bank accounts (combined!), you will need to file FBAR.
 Have two accounts with $5,000 or more each in them?
 That means you need to file, even if those are your personal accounts.
 Skipping this step can result in steep penalties for those who are caught!

-Corporate Structure Affects Self-Employment Taxes
+Corporate Structure Affects Self Employment Taxes for Entrepreneurs Abroad

 The type of business you set up can have a significant impact on your taxes.
 The most common type is the LLC – a limited liability company.
 Domestic LLCs are automatically considered “disregarded” which means that you can report this company on your individual tax return.
-However, for a foreign LLC to be considered “disregarded,” you must file Form 8832 once and then file Form 8858 annually.
+However, for a foreign LLC to be considered “disregarded,” you must file Form 8832 once and then file Form 8858 annually for entrepreneurs abroad.
 If you don’t or can’t choose to have your LLC disregarded, you’ll need to fill out Form 5471, which is a much more onerous undertaking.
-And lastly, depending on your ownership in the company, you may be subject to the new Repatriation Tax, a one-time tax for US owners of foreign businesses.
+And lastly, depending on your ownership in the company, you may be subject to the Repatriation Tax, a one-time tax for US owners of foreign businesses.
 However, if you’re considering starting a new company, this would not apply to you.